coincruze/docs/docs/manage_bot.md

 !!! tip
     To review individual [trade details](./manage_trades.md), click on the trade ID.

+## Daily/Weekly/Monthly Summaries

+The Daily, Weekly, and Monthly Summaries offer a comprehensive overview of your bot's performance over different time frames, enabling you to track progress, identify trends, and evaluate the effectiveness of your trading strategies.

+For each time frame, the summaries include key metrics such as Total Profit, Total Trades, and Profit %.
+By analyzing these summaries, you can gain valuable insights into your bot's performance over different periods, identify patterns, and make informed decisions to optimize your trading strategy.

 By understanding these metrics and statistics, you can make informed decisions about your trading strategies and optimize your bot's performance.